-First Steps 4K programs shall operate no less than five (5) days a week, for 180 or 220 instructional days annually on our 4K calendar as established in the provider contract.
-A 6.5 or 8 hour day may be selected.
-Each approved 4K program may honor the Thanksgiving, Winter, and Spring holiday (closure) schedule of the school district in which it is located and swap days with the consent of the 4K State Director/4K Managers (Calendar Change Request online link provided).
-Centers wishing to provide service on these days may do so on an optional basis, with tuition assessed to families.
-(Note that these days will not be considered a part of the 4K program year and no 4K tuition will be provided by SC First Steps.)
-SC First Steps 4K classrooms follow the inclement weather closures of the district they are located in.
-E-Learning days are not supported by First Steps 4K classrooms- those dates will be considered closed for the 4K classrooms.
+First Steps 4K programs shall operate no less than five (5) days a week, for 180 or 220 instructional days annually on our First Steps 4K calendar as established in the First Steps 4K provider contract.
+A 6.5- or 8-hour day may be selected.
+Each approved First Steps 4K program may honor the Thanksgiving, Winter, and Spring holiday (closure) schedule of the school district in which it is located and swap days with the consent of the 4K State Director/4K Managers.
+Calendar Change Request online link is provided by each 4K Manager.
+Centers wishing to provide service on these days may do so on an optional basis.
+Note that these days will not be considered a part of the 4K program year and no 4K tuition will be provided by SC First Steps.
+First Steps 4K classrooms follow the inclement weather closures of the district they are located in.
+E-Learning days are not supported by First Steps 4K classrooms - those dates will be considered closed for the First Steps 4K classrooms.
 By submitting the Calendar Change Request form, days may be made up to cover those inclement weather days missed.